Johnson City is teeming with things to do, including PLENTY of outdoor activities!

 49. Watch the Game at Wild Wings Cafe & Bar

-Wild Wings is a go-to classic American bar and restaurant for sucking on juicy chicken wings while watching the game with a cold beer in hand.
+Wild Wing Cafe is a go-to classic American bar and restaurant for sucking on juicy chicken wings while watching the game with a cold beer in hand.

 On weekends, you’ll likely catch live music, trivia night, and a full house of Johnson City locals and travelers enjoying good company and good food here.